Master in Health Sciences

 Career prospects

-- Health administration/public health
+- Health administration and public health

 - Health education and health promotion